eduvpn/documentation/SESSION_EXPIRY.md

 hours, and also organizations that set it to 3 years.

-The eduVPN / Let's Connect! applications will show the user the remaining time of their VPN session and/or send notifications when the VPN session is about to expire so users can choose a more convenient time to renew their session.
+The eduVPN / Let's Connect! applications will show the user the remaining time of their VPN session and send notifications when the VPN session is about to expire so users can choose a more convenient time to renew their session.
+See [this](API.md#session-expiry) for more information on session expiry for apps.

-**NOTE**: if you choose to for example 1 day, this will mean that if a user authenticates at 09:30, the next day at 09:30 their session will expire, meaning the may have to authorize/authenticate during a video call.
+**NOTE**: if you choose to for example 1 day, this will mean that if a user authenticates at 09:30, the next day at 09:30 their session will expire, meaning they may have to authorize/authenticate during a video call.

 ### Changing Session Expiry